parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * Install and configure FRRouting.

-* Install and configure the main PVC daemon and API client, including initializing the PVC cluster (`pvc init`).
+* Install and configure the main PVC daemon and API client, including initializing the PVC cluster (`pvc task init`).

 ## Completion